 Global Engineering Humanitarian Award: Bernard Amadei

 Professor Amadei is Distinguished Professor and Professor of Civil Engineering at the University of Colorado Boulder.
-Dr. Amadei is the Founding Director of the Mortenson Center in Engineering for Developing Communities.
+Dr. Amadei is the Founding Director of the The Mortenson Center in Global Engineering & Resilience.
 He is also the Founding President of Engineers Without Borders - USA and the co-founder of the Engineers Without Borders-International network.
 Among other distinctions, Dr. Amadei is the 2007 co-recipient of the Heinz Award for the Environment; the recipient of the 2008 ENR Award of Excellence; the recipient of the 2015 Washington and ASCE OPAL awards; the recipient of the 2016 C. H. Dunn Award of the Construction Industry Institute; an elected member of the U.S. National Academy of Engineering and the National Academy of Construction; and an elected Senior Ashoka Fellow.
 He holds seven honorary doctoral degrees as well as a commercial pilot license (multi-engine land, instrument).